 Veterans of the armed forces carry an alarmingly and disproportionately higher risk for suicide than the civilian population, and are often not utilizing the Veterans Health Administration (VHA) for their healthcare.
-It is always helpful for practices to ascertain Veteran status, as they are likely to see Veterans who may not know that they are entitled to services from the VHA, and knowing Veteran status provides indications of the need for other screenings, such as trauma and traumatic brain injury.
-On average, 20 U.S. Veterans die by suicide each day.27 Veterans' risk of suicide is 21% higher than that of U.S. adult civilians and, while Veterens made up 8.5% of the U.S. adult population in 2014, they accounted for 18% of suicide deaths.27 Male Veterans have an 18% higher suicide risk than U.S. civilians and female Veterans' risk is twice as high as U.S. civilians.
-More than half of all Veterans who die by suicide are age 50 or older.27
+It is always helpful for practices to ascertain Veteran status, as they are likely to see Veterans who may not

+On average, 20 U.S. Veterans die by suicide each day.
+Veterans' risk of suicide is 21% higher than that of U.S. adult civilians and, while Veterans made up 8.5% of the U.S. adult population in 2014, they accounted for 18% of suicide deaths.
+Male Veterans have an 18% higher suicide risk than U.S. civilians and female Veterans' risk is twice as high as U.S. civilians.
+More than half of all Veterans who die by suicide are age 50 or older.

-Only 28% of Veterans receive at least one healthcare service or benefit from the VHA.28 From 2001 to 2014, the suicide rate for Veterans who did not receive services from the VHA had a greater increase than Veterans who used VHA services.27 However, the difference between suicide rates for Veterans who did not receive VHA services and those who did has decreased since 2001.
+Only 28% of Veterans receive at least one healthcare service or benefit from the VHA.
+From 2001 to 2014, the suicide rate for Veterans has increased at a much greater rate than U.S. civilians, and Veterans who did not receive services from the VHA had a greater increase than Veterans who used VHA services; however, the difference between suicide rates for Veterans who did not receive VHA services and those who did has decreased since 2001.

 Veterans who die by suicide are more likely to use a firearm.
-Approximately two-thirds of Veterans that died by suicide used a firearm, while about half of U.S. adults aged 17 and older used a firearm in their suicide.^{27,1}
+Approximately two-thirds of Veterans that died by suicide used a firearm, while about half of U.S. adults aged 17 and older used a firearm in their suicide.

-About 24% of all U.S. Veterans reside in rural communities, which may be far from military or Veterans services.29 Approximately 17% of Colorado Veterans live in rural areas.29
+About 24% of all U.S. Veterans reside in rural communities, which may be far from military or Veterans services.